-STDs can come in different forms/types, with an assortment of symptoms and, not to mention, a great deal of anxiety.
+Sexually transmitted diseases can come in different forms, with an assortment of symptoms and, not to mention, a great deal of anxiety.

-On DxD, several readers posted questions about syphilis which included how to know if the diagnosis is conclusive and if so, what kinds of treatments could be found in Singapore.
+Different diseases display different symptoms, ranging in severity and extensiveness.
+Several DoctorxDentist readers asked questions about syphilis, including how to know if the diagnosis is conclusive and what kinds of treatments can be found in Singapore.

-Here's a compilation of some answers from reputable doctors with experience in the field.
+Here's a compilation of some answers from Singapore doctors with experience in treating this condition.

 What is syphilis and how is it transmitted?

-Notorious for being one of the most commonly contracted forms of STD, syphilis is generally spread through sexual intercourse (vaginal), anal and oral sex.
+One of the most commonly contracted forms of sexually transmitted diseases, syphilis is generally spread through sexual intercourse including vaginal, anal and oral sex.

-They cause sores on your genitals (called chancres) which are usually painless, but they can be spread through infection.
+They cause sores called chancres on the genitals.
+These sores are usually painless, but they can be spread through infection.

 Routine health checkups can identify syphilis

-According to Dermatologist, Dr Tan Wei Sheng, syphilis is commonly detected during either routine health checkups or some pre-employment tests.
+According to dermatologist Dr Tan Wei Sheng, syphilis is commonly detected during routine health checkups or some pre-employment tests.

-Results are based on a combination of at least 2 positive blood tests, in order to make sure that the conclusion is precise.
+Results are based on a combination of at least two positive blood tests, in order to make sure that the conclusion is precise.

 Latent syphilis may present no symptoms

-Initially, if someone is diagnosed with latent syphilis (a late stage of the STD) symptoms aren't experienced and this means that if the person does not go for a checkup and receive a diagnosis, the disease may not be detected by him or her for long periods of time.
+Initially, if someone is diagnosed with latent syphilis, symptoms may not be experienced.
+This means that if the person does not go for a checkup and receive a diagnosis, the disease may not be detected by him or her for long periods of time.

 Either way, the diagnosis process is similar to normal syphilis.